prof7bit/TorChat/README.markdown

 in the dark in this repository, the torchat2 branch.
 This is intended to become a complete rewrite of TorChat in FreePascal.
 The first result from this (and one of the reasons for the rewrite) will be a plugin for the instant messenger Pidgin.
-Once this is complete and working I will also write a standalone GUI version which will eventually (in a far away future) replace the current Python TorChat.
+Don't hold your breath yet, at the moment it's still not much more than a mostly empty skeleton but once this is complete and working I will also write a standalone GUI version which will eventually (in a far away future) replace the current Python TorChat.

 Currently most development time is going into the torchat2 branch.
 The existing user contributed localizations for TorChat will not be lost, since most of the new GUI